Hackerspace: Public school maker/hackerspaces

 Some public schools in the US now also include hackerspaces.
 The first high school to open a true MakerSpace was in Sebastopol, California, and middle schools followed the trend.
 For example, White Hill Middle school in Fairfax, California has now opened up their own MakerSpace with a class called "Makers and Hackers".
 In 2018 Penketh High School became the first school to have a school makerspace in the United Kingdom.
 "Spark" was designed for students and the community being the first of its kind in the UK.

 In Shenzhen, China SteamHead makerspace organized a school makerspace inside Shenzhen American International School in 2014, and SZ DIY makerspace organized a school makerspace inside Harbour School.

 Fab labs

 Fab labs are spaces (part of a network initiated by MIT's Center for Bits and Atoms) whose goal is to enable people to "make (almost) anything".
 They focus heavily on digital fabrication tools.

 Community spaces

 There are many community art spaces share values with hackerspaces.
 Some, like AS220 and Haystack Mountain School of Crafts have embraced Fab lab structures to expand the range of media represented in their spaces to include digital fabrication tools.
 There are also community-based makerspaces focused on open-access to allow community members to address community-based problems.
+For example, to share resources and access to critical manufacturing equipment.
+Makerspaces could also be seen as spaces for the co-production of convivial tools that “foster conviviality to the extent to which they can be easily used, by anybody, as often or as seldom as desired, for the accomplishment of a purpose chosen by the user”.

 From a justice perspective, the open access is important because many makerspaces are pay-to-play.
 Examples of community-based making spaces include GET City and Mt Elliot, both in Michigan.